skupperproject/skupper-docs/input/kube/site.md

-# Using the Skupper CLI
+# Creating a site on Kubernetes using the Skupper CLI

 Using the skupper command-line interface (CLI) allows you to create and manage Skupper sites from the context of the current namespace.